prometheus/prometheus/GOVERNANCE.md

 An extraordinary change of maintainership of any project may be proposed on the [team mailing list][team] and is voted on by [majority vote](#majority-vote).

-A project may have more multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
+A project may have multiple maintainers, as long as the responsibilities are clearly agreed upon between them.
 This includes coordinating who handles which issues and pull requests.

 Any maintainership change is performed by changing the project's MAINTAINERS.md on the main branch of the project.